LGE-ARC-AdvancedAI/auptimizer/src/aup/profiler/README.md

       the Docker container.

   We have conducted over 300 experiments across multiple models, devices, and compute settings.
-Full results are available [here] (Examples/profiler_examples/experiments).
+Full results are available [here](../../../Examples/profiler_examples/experiments).

 # How to Use Profiler